jasonpecor/spacejs/README.md

 > NOTE: In the first example above, we specify only one parameter, the namespace to create/access.
 This will extend the default global namespace object, which is 'window'.
 In the second and third examples, we are specifying which object to namespace, which in these examples is 'utils'.

 ###The Global Namespace Object
-By default, the global namespace object for SpaceJS is 'window.'
-To change this, call *scope.global()*, passing in a new global object.
+In the browser, the default global namespace object for SpaceJS is 'window.'
+In NodeJS, the default global namespace object is 'global.'
+If neither 'window' nor 'global' are defined, an empty object will be used as the default.
+You should not need to do this, but you can change the default global namespace object by calling *scope.global()*, passing in a new global namespace object (example below).
 ```js
 var myCustomGlobal = {};